 Fibonacci AC Pro

 The Fibonacci array represents a new array family allowing near field and far field measurements with the same hardware.
-The integrated Intel® RealSenseTM Depth Camera provide optimal reference images.
-For the measurement of pass-by applications and holography, the Baumer camera is recommended.
+The integrated Intel® RealSenseTM Depth Camera together with the Baumer camera provide optimal reference images.
 The application area of this array ranges from 30 Hz for holography measurements to 20 kHz for beamforming measurements.
-This array can be operated with the mcdRec data recorder.
+This array can be operated with the gt-432 data recorder.

 Array body diameter79 x 79 x 17 cm